HGMF: A Hierarchical Gaussian Mixture Framework for Scalable Tool Invocation within the Model Context Protocol: Experiments

 \subsection{Result Analysis}

-Table~\ref{tab:simplified_comparison} and Fig.~\ref{fig:model_comparison} present a comprehensive comparison of our proposed method, HGMF, against five baseline methods across eight different LLMs and four sample sizes.
+\paragraph{Overall Performance} Figure~\ref{fig:model_comparison} present a comprehensive comparison of our proposed method, HGMF, against five baseline methods across eight different LLMs and four sample sizes.
 The results demonstrate that HGMF consistently achieves superior accuracy, particularly in high-shot settings.
-Fig. \ref{fig:perform_gain} shows the accuracy improvement of our proposed HGMF method over the MCP-zero baseline across eight LLMs and four sample sizes.
+Figure \ref{fig:perform_gain} shows the accuracy improvement of our proposed HGMF method over the MCP-zero baseline.
 Positive values indicate performance gains, while negative values indicate underperformance.
-Key observations are summarized as follows:
+In summary, HGMF attains the highest average accuracy (82.34\%) across all models, outperforming the strong baseline MCP-zero (78.10\%) by over 4 percentage points.
+It achieves the best results on 6 out of 8 models.
+This confirms the effectiveness of our hierarchical clustering and pruning strategy in selecting high-quality tool candidates.